Looking for an automatic pool cleaner?

 Setting up the Kreepy Krauly is easy and quick.
 Just connect the included hose to a dedicated suction line.
 No booster pump required.

 If you own an above ground pool, you don’t need an expensive automatic pool cleaner.
-Because the pool is smaller and easier to clean, a cheaper pool cleaner will do.
+Because the pool is smaller and easier to clean, a cheaper cleaner will do.

 It actually costs less than most suction and pressure side in-ground pool cleaners but does a great job cleaning above ground vinyl pools.
 It can also clean small in-ground pools.